rule

 Canto 10

-(10) The Supreme Lord said; 'O princess you were desired by kings, rulers of the world of beauty, strength and generosity who were abundantly endowed with great powers, influence and opulence.
-(11) Rejecting those suitors at hand like S'is'upâla and others who mad of Cupid were handed by your brother and father, do I wonder why you've chosen Us so unlike them.
-(12) Afraid of the kings, o lovely-browed one, and gone to the ocean for shelter [to Dvârakâ], have We, of enmity with the ones in power, practically abandoned the royal see.
-(13) O beautiful eyebrows, women usually have to suffer who take to men whose behavior is uncertain in following a path not acceptable to normal society.
-(14) We without a thing always very dear to those who also have nothing are therefore as a rule indeed not so popular with the rich, they rarely worship Me, o fine-waisted lady.
-(15) Marriage and friendship is there between two people equal in property, birth, influence, physique and prospects and never ever between a superior and an inferior [in this]!
-(16) O princess of Vidarbha, this, not able to look into the future, you didn't know, having chosen Us so void of good qualities Who are praised by beggars out of their mind!
-(17) Now please accept for yourself a husband that indeed is suitable, a first class noble by whom you can get all your wishes fulfilled in this life and the next.
-(18) S'is'upâla, S'âlva, Jarâsandha, Dantavakra and other kings all hate Me, o beautiful thighs, and so does your elder brother Rukmî.
-(19) To dispel of them, blinded by the intoxication of their power, the pride and arrogance were You by Me taken in a marriage, o good one; We did it to remove the power from the wicked [see also B.G.
+(10) The Supreme Lord said: 'Oh princess you were desired by kings, rulers of the world of beauty, strength and generosity who were abundantly endowed with great powers, influence and opulence.
+(11) Rejecting suitors at your disposition like S'is'upâla and others who, mad because of Cupid, were offered to you by your brother and father, I wonder why you have chosen for Us, so different from them.
+(12) In fear of the kings, oh lovely-browed one, and having moved to the ocean for shelter [to Dvârakâ], We were of enmity with those in power and have well-nigh relinquished the throne.
+(13) Oh beautiful eyebrows, women concerned with men whose behavior is uncertain, usually have to suffer.
+They follow a path not acceptable to normal society.
+(14) We, with no possessions, are dear to those people who have nothing themselves, and therefore we as a rule are not very popular among the rich who rarely pay Me any respect, oh fine-waisted lady.
+(15) Marriage and friendship is there between two people equal in property, birth, influence, physique and prospects, and never between a superior and an inferior [in this]!
+(16) Oh princess of Vidarbha, you could not foresee this, you did not know when you chose for Us who miss the good qualities, We who are praised by beggars out of their mind!
+(17) Now, please accept for yourself a husband that is suitable, a first class noble capable of fulfilling all your wishes in this life and the next.
+(18) S'is'upâla, S'âlva, Jarâsandha, Dantavakra and other kings all hate Me, oh you with your beautiful legs, and so does your elder brother Rukmî.
+(19) I took you with Me, oh good lady, in order to dispel the pride and arrogance of those who are blinded by the intoxication of their power.
+We wanted to restrain the power of the wicked [see also B.G.
 4: 7].
-(20) We indifferent to home and body indeed do not hanker for wives, children and wealth; We remain completely satisfied within Ourselves like a light engaged in no activity.'
+(20) Indifferent about a home and a body We do not really care about wives, children and wealth; free from any endeavoring We remain completely satisfied within Ourselves, just like a light doing nothing more.'

-(49) The Supreme Lord said: 'All that you replied is correct indeed; what I have said fooling you, o princess, was for My want of hearing you on this, o saintly lady!
-(50) Whatever benedictions you hanker for to be freed from lust, o fair one, are there, o auspicious one, always for you indeed being exclusively devoted to Me.
-(51) O sinless one, I've seen your pure love and adherence in vows to the husband; as far as words could upset you, could your mind attached to Me, not be diverted.
-(52) Those falling for civil status who worship Me with penances and following vows, are, lusty of nature, bewildered by the illusory energy of Me, the Controller of the Final Beatitude.
-(53) O reservoir of love, for those who with obtaining Me, the Treasure of Emancipation, less fortunate desire of Me, the Master of that, only material treasures which are there even for persons living in hell, is it, because they are obsessed with sense gratification, [then also] hell what suits them best [see also 3.32, and 7.5: 32].
-(54) Fortunately, o mistress of the house, were you rendering the constant faithful service to Me that gives liberation from a material existence, the service which especially for tricky women with bad intentions, caring for their own lifebreath only and delighting in cutting off [relations] is something most difficult to do.
-(55) In my palaces can I find no wife as loving as you, o respectful one; you who at the time of her own marriage disregarded the kings that had arrived; you by whom, having heard the true stories, a brahmin carrier was sent to Me with a confidential message.
-(56) When your bother was disfigured being defeated in battle [10.54] and on the appointed day of the marriage ceremony [of Aniruddha, her grandson, see next chapter] got killed during a gambling match, you suffered unbearable sorrow from Us, but afraid of separation you didn't say a word and by that were We conquered by you.
-(57) When, with the messenger sent with the most confidential bidding to obtain My person, I was delayed, wanted you, thinking this world all empty, to give up this body that would be suited for no one else [see 10.53: 22-25]; may that [fortitude] stand in you with Us rejoicing in response.'
+(49) The Supreme Lord said: 'All that you replied is correct.
+What I have said fooling you, oh princess, I did because I wanted to hear you speak about this, oh virtuous lady!
+(50) Oh fair lady, you can always count on whatever benedictions you desire from Me in order to be freed from the lust, oh gracious one, oh You who are exclusively devoted to Me.
+(51) Oh sinless one, I have understood your pure love and adherence to your husband in vows, for being disturbed by My words, your mind attached to Me could not be diverted.
+(52) They who with lust in their hearts fall for civil status and worship Me with penances and adherence to vows, are bewildered by the illusory energy of Me, the Controller of the Final Beatitude [see also B.G.
+2:42-44].
+(53) Oh sweetheart, unfortunate are they who having achieved Me, the Master of both Emancipation and Riches, only desire material benefits.
+These are even available for persons living in hell, and therefore is, for those who are obsessed with sense gratification, hell the most suitable place [see also 3.3: 32, and 7.5: 32].
+(54) Fortunately, oh mistress of the house, you constantly rendered the faithful service to Me that grants liberation from material existence.
+That service is most difficult for mischievous characters, in particular for women with bad intentions, who only care for their own life breath and derive pleasure from breaking off [relations].
+(55) Oh respectful one, in my palaces I can find no wife as loving as you, you who at the time of her marriage disregarded the kings who had arrived, you who, having heard the stories about My truth, sent a brahmin carrier to Me with a confidential message.
+(56) When your brother, who was defeated in battle and disfigured [10.54], on the day of the marriage ceremony [of Aniruddha, her grandson, see next chapter] got killed during a gambling match, you suffered unbearable grief, but afraid to be separated from Us, you did not say a word and that is how You conquered Us.
+(57) When I did not show up after you sent a messenger with the most confidential bidding to obtain My person, you considered this world all empty and wanted to give up this body that would not be of anyone else's service [see 10.53: 22-25].
+May you always be that way [of fortitude] and may We always rejoice in it.'

-(58) S'rî S'uka said: 'This way in conjugal conversations imitating the human world took the Supreme Lord pleasure in enjoying Himself with Ramâ.
-(59) Similarly behaving like a householder in the residences of the other queens, did the Almighty Lord and Spiritual master of All the Worlds carry out the duties of a family man.'
+(58) S' S'uka said: 'Thus in intimate conversations following the course of the human world, the Supreme Lord and Ruler of the Universe, took pleasure in enjoying Himself with Ramâ.
+(59) In the residences of the other queens He, the Almighty Lord and Spiritual Master of All the Worlds, behaved similarly like a householder and carried out the duties of a family man.'

 next